 On March 15, 2018 in commemoration of International Women’s Day, Women’s Freedom Forum held a parallel event at the United Nations CSW62 (Commission on the Status of Women 62) in New York.
 The Panel Discussion titled, “Challenges & Opportunities in Empowering Rural Girls for SDG5″ took place at the Armenian Convention Center Room.

 This panel was moderated by Lynn Dykstra, WFF Representative to the UN.
-She engaged the audience in a lively discussion between remarks by the speakers, providing insight into the challenges and solutions to the many aspects of empowering women and girls.
+She lively engaged the audience in between each of the speakers to give their insight into challenges and solutions to the many aspects of empowering women and girls.

 The following is the text of speeches by the panelists: